-Death certificate must list COVID-19 (or the virus causing COVID-19) as a cause of death or a significant condition contributing to death.
+\\Death certificate must list COVID-19 (or the virus causing COVID-19) as a cause of death or a significant condition contributing to death.
 Healthcare providers and/or coroner determines cause of death.
+Includes deaths among PCR confirmed cases and probable cases.